 A November 20 23 study shows that genetics also has an impact on sleep disorders in children.
 This can be determined fairly early in young life, research shows.
 Nearly 3,000 children were examined.
 Children with a genetic predisposition to insomnia were more likely to suffer insomnia-related sleep problems if at least one parent also had chronic sleep problems.

 Not great news when you are in this situation.
-Fortunately, genetics is only part of the big puzzle that includes sleep.
+Fortunately, genetics is only one part of the big puzzle that includes sleep.
 Above all, consider it an important signal to pay adequate attention to sleep hygiene.
 Schools have an important role to play there as well.
 We teach our children about the basic elements of our lives such as healthy eating and adequate exercise.
 Only sleep remains too much in the background.
 That has to change!

 According to Dr. Matthew Walker, aligning school hours with teens’ biological sleep rhythms is crucial.
 And he too suggests that better teaching of “sleep hygiene” as part of the curriculum not only helps improve sleep quality but also maximizes students’ learning abilities.